 Within ten (10) calendar days of receiving the grievance, the Department Head (or equivalent level of supervision) shall schedule a meeting to discuss the grievance with the Grievant and the Grievant's supervisor.
 The Department Head (or equivalent level of supervision) has the discretion to meet with the Grievant and supervisor individually or together, as deemed appropriate.
 The Grievant may elect to have one or two (1-2) Co-Workers present for the meeting, if applicable, with the Department Head.
-The Department Head may elect to have a member of UHR and/or the Department's HR Liaison present at the meeting.
+The Department Head may elect to have a member of HR Delivery present at the meeting.